cgaege/docusaurus/docs/quickstart/create-an-API-token.md

 ---

-# Create an API token
+# Step 2 - Create an API token

 In order to use the Health Discovery REST API you need to generate an API token.